PacificBiosciences/pbampliconclustering/examples/hla/README.md

 # Clustering CCS reads from Pooled HLA Alleles

-This example starts from a single pooled HLA amplicon dataset containing up to 9 loci: A,B,C,DPB1,DQB1,DRB1,DRB3,DRB4,DRB5.
-This sample comes from a multiplexed SMRTcell with barcode `lbc90--lbc90`.
+This example starts from a single pooled HLA amplicon dataset containing up to 9 loci:

+    A,B,C,DPB1,DQB1,DRB1,DRB3,DRB4,DRB5

+The data come from a multiplexed SMRTcell with barcode.
+We will look at just one sample, `lbc90--lbc90`.

-## Separate HLA loci my alignment
+## Separate HLA loci by alignment

 We use a de-duplicated subset of HLA alleles for separating CCS reads by locus.
-This is the same guide fasta used for PacBio `LAA with Guided Clustering`.
+This is the same guide fasta used for PacBio [LAA with Guided Clustering](https://github.com/PacificBiosciences/pblaa).
 CCS reads from barcode lbc90 are aligned to the guide in `mapped.lbc90--lbc90.consensusalignmentset.bam`.
 We can identify the HLA-A alleles by whitelisting CCS reads mapped to HLA-A in the guide and clustering.

     $ samtools view -F 0x900 mapped.lbc90--lbc90.consensusalignmentset.bam | awk '/HLA-A/ {print $1}' > A.whitelist